8 Eco-Friendly Roofing Materials to Consider

 One kind of eco-friendly roofing is a cool roof, which is an increasingly popular choice.
 Cool roofs combine a mixture of white glue and gravel that helps to reflect the sun’s rays.
 As a result, the amount of heat that penetrates the home goes down, which means less reliance on air conditioning and electricity.
 Due to the unique materials used for cool roofs, they also last much longer than traditional roofs.

 However, cool roofs are only worthwhile in areas exposed to large amounts of heat and sunlight.
 In addition, the cost of a cool roof also needs to be considered, as cool roofs have a hefty initial installation cost.
-Finally, if installed in an area with high temperatures, that also have high humidity levels, and mold can start to grow.
+Finally, if installed in an area with high temperatures and humidity levels, mold can start to grow.
 This can take away from the appearance of the roof and even cause damage.

 2. Wood Shingles